friendlyantz/friendlyantz/_learning/2024-02-29-fpv-drones.md

 ---
 # TODO / MEMOs

-- [ ] ExpressLRS presets mights be required after flashing new firmware!
+- [ ] ExpressLRS presets might be required after flashing new firmware!
+50Hz longrange/Cinematic
 - [ ] BetaFlight ports -> might be required to be re-anabled (check below)
 - [ ] BetaFlight PID -> throttle and motor setting -> reduce from 100% to 60-70%. don't go below 50%
 # Batteries